civican/legisinfo/44-1/bills/C-13/bill_text.md

   **(1)** An employee referred to in any of sections `9` to `11` may make a complaint to the Commissioner if the employee believes that the federally regulated private business that employs them has failed to comply with any of those sections.

+  **(1.1)** A person who was an employee referred to in section 9 may make a complaint to the Commissioner if the person believes that the federally regulated private business that employed them has failed to comply with subsection 9(2) in relation to the right continued under subsection 9(1.1).

+  **(1.2)** A person who has a demonstrable interest in a position referred to in subsection 9(2.1) may make a complaint to the Commissioner if the person believes that a federally regulated private business has failed to comply with that subsection in respect of the position.

   **(2)** The complaint must be made no later than the 90th day after the earlier of

-    the day on which the employee became aware of the act or omission giving rise to the alleged failure to comply, and
+    the day on which the **complainant** became aware of the act or omission giving rise to the alleged failure to comply, and

-    the day on which the employee ought, in the Commissioner's opinion, to have become aware of that act or omission.
+    the day on which the **complainant** ought, in the Commissioner's opinion, to have become aware of that act or omission.

   **(3)** The Commissioner may extend the 90-day period